main-salman/mobility-data-lifecycle-manager/EXAMPLE_SUBMISSION_GUIDE.md

 # Example GIS Data Submission for City Administrators
-## Santiago, Chile - Reference Implementation
+## Reference Implementation

-This document explains the example submission created from Santiago, Chile's GIS data, demonstrating the standardized format all cities should follow.
+This document explains the example submission demonstrating the standardized format all cities should follow.

 ---